....And now Newsweek.

 If I am wrong, then I am wrong, and there's nothing to be done for it.

 And I admit, having spent too much time and considerable effort within this material, being over-familiar works opposite of journalism constructed, after all, to inform those who make better use of their leisure time.
+The double suicide is what grabs the attention for the "lay" reader — while in the blogosphere the entire event has transformed into a Cyber Era Mayerling.

 I did learn a little more about Blake's emotional condition after Duncan's death and the care friends gave him.
 Something happened on that long subway ride on his way to meet a friend that became a fatal detour to the Rockaway beach.
 A cog slipped down and turned a gear.
 He underwent a clear and irrevocable realization.

-"Duncan’s assault reads like a multimedia performance piece, with hyperlinks and pictures incorporating information from the dregs of the Internet."
+I viewed a few images of Blake's work and the History of Glamour that I hadn't before.
+I also chortled at this accurate description, most in particular the last clause: "Duncan’s assault reads like a multimedia performance piece, with hyperlinks and pictures incorporating information from the dregs of the Internet."
 Rigorous Intution?
 Professor Hex?
 Dregs?
 They should get T-shirts, form a band: "The Dregs of the Internet."
 They might even invent a hairstyle that symbolizes their status, and call the cut, "dreg-locks."

 This insight, too, piqued my interest:

 "The condition of being super-social and super-isolated at the same time is an Internet-era kind of thing,” says Fred Turner, a media historian at Stanford University, who speculates that as Blake and Duncan withdrew from friends, “their only reality check left was the wisps of information on their computer screens.
-And unfortunately, that isn’t a very powerful check.
+And unfortunately, that isn’t a very powerful check.”

 And this somewhat awkward construction, though I think this is new information, new to me, anyway.
 I was aware they were planning to make a film, but the involvement of a name producer was revealed by Dokoupli.